SabFloki/mobautoBDDBS/README.md

 Parallel test runs - configured for android apps.

 Future Improvements:
-To add parallel config for iOS
+To add parallel config for iOS platform

 ## Based on